Polygel Nails Keep Popping Off? – Here’s What To Do

 5. File and shape.

-Polygel is different than other techniques.
-It’s much softer, so your nail technician doesn’t have to utilize an electronic file to shape it.
-A regular hand file will work just fine.
+It’s much softer, so your nail technician doesn’t need to use an electric file to shape it.

-It will smoothen out any uneven areas or bumps, as well as, helping form the shape you prefer.
-If you’re not sure what shape you prefer, research and find your favorite!
+It will smooth out any uneven areas or bumps and help form the shape you prefer.

-6. Applying finish.
+6. Applying the finish.

 Whether you like a matte or shiny finish, your nail technician will apply a top layer to seal in the polygel and apply your preferred finish.